 In general I feel that there are 2 types of people that would benefit the most from using Busuu for learning Russian.
 Here they are – see if you identify:

-- People that are new to learning Russian and want to get a quick overview of a couple of common-used phrases/words – if you’re flying to Russian in a couple weeks/months, and your Russian isn’t up to par yet, then I highly recommend you download Busuu to at least learn the basics of Russian.
+- People that are new to learning Russian and want to get a quick overview of a couple of common-used phrases/words – if you’re flying to Russia in a couple weeks/months, and your Russian isn’t up to par yet, then I highly recommend you download Busuu to at least learn the basics of Russian.
 You won’t have to be fluent when you get there, but Busuu will help you get down the basics such as introducing yourself, saying hi/goodbye and will help you make a good impression.

 - People that knew some Russian before but want a quick refresher course – if you’ve done Russian courses before and are looking for an easy way to get your knowledge back, apps are good for that.
 And Busuu can be of a lot of help.